 In partnership with Connectpoint, the agency has launched one of the country’s most ambitious deployments of solar-powered ePaper digital signage, bringing real-time information to stops and stations that were once out of reach.

-“This innovation is transforming how we communicate with our riders,” says Joe Tobias, sr. project manager, at TriMet.
+“This innovation is transforming how we communicate with our riders,” said Joe Tobias, sr. project manager, at TriMet.
 “We’re no longer limited by where we can dig or connect to the grid.
 With solar-powered displays, we can deliver real-time information anywhere, which means a better, more reliable experience for everyone using our system.”

 Ad Loading...